 Grade point average (GPA).
 The following GPA requirements of the GS apply: "United States degree holders must have earned a minimum of 2.7 out of a possible 4.0 GPA or a minimum of 3.0 during the senior year of undergraduate study.
 If you have completed previous graduate coursework, you must have earned a minimum of 3.0 out of a possible 4.0 GPA.
 Applicants with non-U.S. degrees must have earned a minimum of 3.0 on a 4.0 scale or other equivalent to a 'B' average.
-If you have completed previous graduate coursework, you must have earned a minimum of 3.3 out of a possible 4.0 GPA.
+If you have completed previous graduate coursework, you must have earned a minimum of 3.3 out of a possible 4.0 GPA or other equivalent to a 'B+' average."